unb-cs2053-w2024/unb-cs2053-w2024/cs2053-working-with-git.md

 We will be using Git (the distributed source control tool) and GitHub (a fancy website that provides tools and hosting for Git code repositories) for completing assignments, doing your course project and doing the lab exams.
 Git is a very powerful tool, but the way we will use it for the course will be quite simple.
 In all cases, repositories will be created for you and you will "clone" the repositories to get started.

-Before you get started with the details in this page you should complete the steps in [Software Setup and Requirements page](pages/cs2053-requirements-and-setup.md).
+Before you get started with the details in this page you should complete the steps in [Software Setup and Requirements page](cs2053-requirements-and-setup.html).

 ## Create and Register a GitHub Account
 You will need a GitHub Account.
-Please see these instructions: [To create and register your GitHub account](https://cs-2053-winter-2021.github.io/en_CA/#!pages/cs2053-requirements-and-setup.md)
+Please see these instructions: [To create and register your GitHub account](https://unb-cs2053-winter2022.github.io/cs2053-requirements-and-setup.html)

 When using Git we ask that you follow these instructions below carefully, and only stray from them if you know what you are doing.

 ## Completing Assignments and Lab Exams

 Assignments and lab exams will be hosted and submitted on GitHub.
-You will need to follow the instructions below and we will record an example of how to do this for you during our first lab, which will be posted to our [Course Videos on Streams](https://web.microsoftstream.com/channel/8661cb6d-aa10-4b66-8ccb-fafdfd06081b).
+You will need to follow the instructions below and we will record an example of how to do this for you during our first lab, which will be posted to D2L.

 ## Starting a Lab Assignment or Lab Exam by Cloning a Repository
 These steps will be repeated for Lab Exams and Lab Assignments: